 I find everything on Instagram.
 I also rip recipes out of magazines; I do still read magazines.
 I’m not sure if I’ve ever made one, but I have a folder of them.

-The one cocktail always stocked in your bar cart?
+The cocktail always stocked in her bar cart

 A martini, bien sur!